elfakyn/knowledge/README.md

-# Knowledge
+# Fast Knowledge
-Documentation of random jank all over the place.

-## This assumes you already know what you're doing and are looking for very niche information!!
+No bullshit documentation.
+Only what you need, copy paste snippets.